suurjaak/grepros/doc/DETAIL.md

     --plugin some.python.module some.other.module.Class

 Load one or more Python modules or classes as plugins.
-Supported (but not required) plugin interface methods:

-- `init(args)`: invoked at startup with command-line arguments
-- `load(category, args)`: invoked with category "scan" or "source" or "sink", using returned value for specified component if not None

-Plugins are free to modify `grepros` internals, like adding command-line arguments to `grepros.main.ARGUMENTS` or adding sink types to `grepros.outputs.MultiSink`.

-Convenience methods:

-- `plugins.add_write_format(name, cls, label=None, options=())`:
-   adds an output plugin to defaults
-- `plugins.get_argument(name)`: returns a command-line argument dictionary, or None

 Specifying `--plugin someplugin` and `--help` will include plugin options in printed help.